Best Car Insurance for Married Couples

-This is because insurance companies see the likelihood of roommates (married or not) sharing vehicles to be very high and thus, more of a risk — they are either covered drivers or completely excluded, and in the latter situation, any damages they potentially cause would not be covered by the insurance company.
+This is required because insurance companies see the likelihood of roommates — married or not — sharing vehicles to be high (and thus, more of a risk).
+Drivers who share a single car are designated as either covered drivers or completely excluded.
+In the latter situation, any damages they potentially cause would not be covered by the insurance company.
 If you and your spouse decide to stay on separate policies, you will not be allowed to use the other’s vehicle unless you want to risk not getting any coverage in the event of an accident.

 Car insurance companies couple all available data together to determine what you will pay in premium — and driving record is a big one.
 If you're a better driver than your spouse, adding yourself to their policy can lower his or her risk level by association.
 In doing so, you can lower their premium but raise yours.
 If you're going to be using your spouse's vehicle and vise versa, you are going to have to merge your policies.
 But be aware of how their driving record can impact you.
 If you have a preferred car insurance policy (i.e., a company that does not like risky drivers), you can be dropped by adding a driver with a poor driving record.

 If your spouse has a low credit score

 Most insurance companies and states use your credit score as one of the determining factors for your premium.
 Just like having a poor driving record, having a low credit score can negatively impact your premium significantly.
 If your spouse has worse credit than you, make sure you are the only named insured on the policy.
 This way, only your credit report is used in your premium.